multividas/engineering-multividas/posts/design-patterns.md

 # Behavioral design pattern

-**Behavioral Design Pattern** focus on how objects interact and collaborate to fulfill their responsibilities.
+**Behavioral Design Pattern** (objects behavior) focus on how objects interact and collaborate to fulfill their responsibilities.
 They define patterns for managing algorithms, relationships, and responsibilities between objects.